 Think you have a knack for turning a chunk of ordinary dough into a mouthwatering blueberry cheesecake?
 What about making your own version of a chicken Kiev or better yet, a whole buffet fit for a Thanksgiving feast?
-Your friends and family might think so too, and you may have a modest kitchen filled with delights waiting to be cooked and baked, because that’s what you love to do-cooking for your loved ones.
+Your friends and family might think so too, and you may have a modest kitchen filled with delights waiting to be cooked and baked because that’s what you love to do-cooking for your loved ones.
 You can also like sample catering business plans.

 How about turning that passion into something you can gain profit on?
 In fact, you have probably already toyed with the idea of opening a restaurant or a catering service of your own, once before, only to brush it off as some silly musing that can’t be bothered with.
 Maybe it’s time to reconsider.
 Especially that the catering industry always have a lot to offer for even those who have little to no experience in handling a business.